philippWassibauer/templated-emails/README.rst

     TEMPLATEDEMAILS_USE_CELERY = True

-Please note that the given context is just passed to celery.
-No conversion to IDs and back happens.
+Please note that the given context is passed to Celery unchanged.

 Install